 Those who have diabetes can develop diabetic peripheral neuropathy – a type of nerve damage characterized by numbness, tingling, and pain in their hands, fingers, feet, and toes.

-This long-term problem occurs if you don’t control your diabetes effectively and if your blood sugar levels stay high for many years.
+This long-term problem occurs if people don’t control their condition effectively and if their blood sugar levels stay high for many years.

-This condition can interfere with your daily activities, sleep, and overall well-being.
+This condition can interfere with one’s daily activities, sleep, and overall well-being.
 It can even lead to depression.
 This is because the pain can increase so much that it becomes unbearable.
-Even the softest touch can be painful so this might affect even your walking.
+Even the softest touch can be painful so this might affect even one’s walking.

 So, what to do to reduce the symptoms and prevent the pain from worsening?